Mission and Goals

 The mission of the Department of Biochemistry is to help build a better future by:

-2. To generate new tools and knowledge that will advance our understanding of the living world and enhance the quality of life through better medical care, disease prevention measures, nutrition, and environmentally sound and sustainable agricultural and manufacturing processes.
+Generating new tools and knowledge that will advance our understanding of the living world and enhance the quality of life through better medical care, disease prevention measures, nutrition, and environmentally sound and sustainable agricultural and manufacturing processes

-3. To leverage these research activities to provide students with opportunities to participate in genuine, challenging experiential learning activities involving state-of-the-art approaches and technology.
+Leveraging these research activities to provide students with opportunities to participate in genuine, challenging experiential learning activities involving state-of-the-art approaches and technologies.

-4. To enhance public understanding of science in general and biochemistry and molecular biology in particular through public engagement via presentations, publications, outreach to K-12 students.
+Enhancing public understanding of biochemistry, molecular biology, and science in general through public engagement via presentations, publications, and outreach to K-12 student

-5. To provide an educational, training, and work environment that is characterized by mutual respect, personal responsibility, fairness, equality, and a commitment to providing opportunities and support for persons — especially individuals belonging to populations traditionally underrepresented in the fields of science, technology, engineering, and mathematics [STEM].
+Providing education, training, and work environments that are characterized by mutual respect, personal responsibility, fairness, equality, and a commitment to providing opportunities and support for all — especially those individuals belonging to populations traditionally underrepresented in the fields of science, technology, engineering, and mathematics [STEM].

-The mission of the PhD degree program in the Department of Biochemistry is to provide graduate students with the ability to master discovery and translation of new knowledge on the molecular basis of life through research and interdisciplinary research and training, while enhancing quality teaching and professional skills.
+The mission of the Ph.D. degree program in the Department of Biochemistry is to provide graduate students with the ability to master discovery and translation of new knowledge concerning the molecular basis of life through interdisciplinary research and training while enhancing quality teaching and professional skills.
 This mission aligns with the institutional and college missions of advancing knowledge and improving the quality of life.